njch5/oo-ride-share/README.md

 passenger|The User being transported on the trip

 #### TripDispatcher
+The `TripDispatcher` class is designed to load trips & users from a CSV file and provides methods to find and add trips.

 The `TripDispatcher` has:

 **Attribute**|**Description**|**Returns**
 -----|-----|-----
-users|A list of all users in the system|a collection of User instances trips|A list of all trips taken in the system|a collection of Trip instances
+passengers|A list of all users in the system|a collection of User instances trips|A list of all trips taken in the system|a collection of Trip instances

 The `TripDispatcher` has the following responsibilities: